 Track your morning and evening peak flows.
 Always make sure to do your peak flow before you take your inhalers as it is more accurate this way.
 You might also want to include a graph type chart that you can easily print off from online and paste onto one of the pages.
 This way you can see if your numbers are starting to trend downward etc. Often times you will see peak flow numbers start to drop before you have asthma symptoms.

 Leave some space to write down any asthma symptoms you have experienced each day as well as any triggers you might have been exposed to.
 Also, note the time of day and go into whatever detail you need.
 You might start to notice you have more symptoms at certain times of the day.
-Sometimes I’ll have a little checklist and I can just make a checkmark next to which symptoms I experienced & the time of day next to it.
-These include: shortness of breath, wheezing, coughing, chest tightness etc.
+Sometimes I'll have a little checklist and I can just make a checkmark next to which symptoms I experienced & the time of day next to it.
+These include shortness of breath, wheezing, coughing, chest tightness, and more.

-If you Asthma is allergic, make sure to write down any allergy symptoms you may be experiencing.
-It’s a good idea to also include the air quality and pollen counts for the day (which can be found online or often times your local weather reports on tv.)
+If you have allergic asthma, make sure to write down any allergy symptoms you may be experiencing.
+It's a good idea to also include the air quality and pollen counts for the day (which can be found online or oftentimes your local weather reports on tv.)

 I have another tally box that I check off when I take my morning & evening medications.
 Even though it has long been routine for me to take my medications in the morning & evening, it's still a good idea to write it down.
 Keep track of how often you are needing your rescue inhaler as well as what you were doing/any exposure that caused your asthma to flare up.